mhmtalitas/SupplyChain/README.md

 ## Conclusion

 This blockchain-based supply chain tracking system provides a transparent and immutable record of product movements, enhancing trust and accountability within the supply chain.
-Feel free to extend and customize the smart contract to fit specific use cases and requirements.